 modern Greek chorus.
 Humbaby, wawawawa, a nitrous oxide fit

-builds as the building resounds.
+building as the building resounds with desire.

 More bottles break.
 Pointless arguments ensue, devolve into

 riddles, disdainfully fret their time upon the stage and resume